paolo-pr/laav/README.md

 The library currently runs on Linux (ALSA and V4L2 devices), but a Windows port is planned (any contribution is welcome!);
 it has been tested with [VLC](http://www.videolan.org/) and [FFPLAY](https://ffmpeg.org/) media players.
+The library is useful for building video surveillance systems as well, consisting in media servers which stream and record at the same time and which can be controlled through HTTP commands (see [THIS](https://github.com/paolo-pr/laav/blob/master/examples/VideoExample_2.cpp) example)

 ## FEATURES